mauriciobarroso/at24cs0x/README.md

-# at24c0x
+# AT24CS0x Driver
-ESP-IDF component for AT24CS01 and AT24CS02 EEPROM memories
+EEPROM memory AT24CS01 and AT24CS02 driver for ESP32 and STM32 devices